Philip Sidney

 Sir Philip Sidney (30 November 1554 – 17 October 1586) was an English poet, courtier, scholar and soldier who is remembered as one of the most prominent figures of the Elizabethan age.

-His works include a sonnet sequence, Astrophel and Stella, a treatise, The Defence of Poesy (also known as The Defence of Poesie or An Apology for Poetrie) and a pastoral romance, The Countess of Pembroke's Arcadia.
+His works include a sonnet sequence, Astrophil and Stella, a treatise, The Defence of Poesy (also known as The Defence of Poesie or An Apology for Poetrie) and a pastoral romance, The Countess of Pembroke's Arcadia.
+He died fighting the Spanish in the Netherlands, age 31, and his funeral procession in London was one of the most lavish ever seen.

+Biography

 Early life

 Born at Penshurst Place, Kent, of an aristocratic family, he was educated at Shrewsbury School and Christ Church, Oxford.
 He was the eldest son of Sir Henry Sidney and Lady Mary Dudley.
 His mother was the eldest daughter of John Dudley, 1st Duke of Northumberland, and the sister of Robert Dudley, 1st Earl of Leicester.

-His younger brother, Robert Sidney was a statesman and patron of the arts, and was created Earl of Leicester in 1618.
-His younger sister, Mary, married Henry Herbert, 2nd Earl of Pembroke and was a writer, translator and literary patron.
+His sister, Mary, was a writer, translator and literary patron, and married Henry Herbert, 2nd Earl of Pembroke.
 Sidney dedicated his longest work, the Arcadia, to her.
 After her brother's death, Mary reworked the Arcadia, which became known as The Countess of Pembroke's Arcadia.

+His brother Robert Sidney was a statesman and patron of the arts, and was created Earl of Leicester in 1618.